menu

 A Warning

-Lastly, I wanted to finish up by reminding us all, via Rug of Smothering, what happened last time.
+Lastly, I wanted to finish up by reminding us all, via Smother, what happened last time.
 When Tiny Leaders popped up, that format gained a lot of momentum in the community in a short amount of time.
 I think at this point we can safely say there’s no long-term future for the format, and for the most part, players have abandoned it altogether.
 Even with the validity of the format in question, tournament organizers still scheduled tournaments for the format and players still invested in it.
 I know I dove right in and made a bunch of decks as well as speculating on potential financial targets.

 My point is that even if Frontier never gets adopted as the next big format, players will still invest in cards from this era.
 With the prices on these cards being so low, if any demand pops up for a sustained amount of time, these cards will definitely increase in value.
 Some shop owners might even preemptively pull these cards and reprice them in anticipation of the future price increase.